EdenWise/hjcrc/readme.md

 # Template Build

 Pandoc can import what is basically a style sheet to design the document.
 The allowable styles are limited but it still gets a fair amount of formatting.
-(I may be able to do more with [Pandoc's Input Method](https://pandoc.org/MANUAL.html#input)).
+I may be able to do more with [Pandoc's Input Method](https://pandoc.org/MANUAL.html#input), I have yet to try.

 I first generated a template and then I imported the matching styles from my original Microsoft-Word document.

-Template generate with default settings (I renamed it`template.docx` in the repository):
+To generate a template with default settings:

     pandoc.exe --output template.docx --print-default-data-file reference.docx

+## Styles Import from Existing Document

-I then imported matching styles from existing document to `template.docx`:
+I then imported matching styles from an existing document to `template.docx`:

 * Microsoft Word open `hjcrc.docx` > File > Options > Ribbon > +Developer
   * Dev Tab > Document Template > Organizer > Copy all styles to right and Close.